pointless-lang/pointless-lang.github.io/pages/language/printing-and-input/index.md

 ---
-title: "Language Reference: Printing and User Input"
+title: "Printing and User Input"
 subtitle: Printing values and getting user input in the console
 ---